 For Alex,* a young professional working in publishing, the toxic vibes started after they came out as non-binary to their family.
 Since then, Alex says they’ve felt like they had to withdraw and avoid any conversation that could spark an argument.
 Alex says that their family members, once warm and reassuring, are now a source of pain everytime they use the wrong pronoun or make a joke about Alex being “confused” or in a “phase.”

-Because most of us have been taught to just endure toxic behavior from the people in our families or pretend it’s not happening at all, it can be hard for people like Alex (and maybe even you) to take action or stand up for themselves.
+Because most of us have been taught to just endure toxic behavior from the people in our families or pretend it’s not happening at all, it can be hard for people like Alex (and maybe even you) to take manage conflict or stand up for themselves.
 But, honestly, that’s not going to get you anywhere—and maybe you’ve already figured that out.

 So, we asked therapists how to actually deal with all that toxic family behavior.
 From communicating your needs and boundaries to hitting pause on the together time, these tips can help you assess your situation and figure out how to move forward.